Martchus/openQA-helper/README.md

 so you can (and should) configure different databases for your instances (see 'Copying a database' section).
 To start multiple workers, just use `--instance` as shown in the examples above.

+To use a custom checkout of Mojo-IOLoop-ReadWriteProcess located under `$OPENQA_BASEDIR/repos/Mojo-IOLoop-ReadWriteProcess` set the environment variable `CUSTOM_MOJO_IO_LOOP_READ_WRITE_PROCESS`.

+To use a different os-autoinst checkout located under `$OPENQA_BASEDIR/repos/directory-of-custom-checkout` set the environment variable `CUSTOM_OS_AUTOINST_DIR` to `directory-of-custom-checkout`.

 ## Keeping repos up-to-date
 Just execute `openqa-devel-maintain`.
 If the local master or a detetched HEAD is checked out in a repository, the script automatically resets it to the latest state on `origin`.
 So it is assumed that you'll never ever use the local master or a detetched HEAD to do modifications!
-Configure and make are run for os-autoinst automatically.
+The os-autoinst build is updated automatically (without overriding any custom CMake cache variables).

 ## Managing databases
 ### Switching between databases conveniently